nurse-with-old-man

 • Schedule and accompany your senior loved one to regular doctor visits to monitor their health and effectively manage existing conditions.

-• If appropriate, consider getting an emotional support animal for your loved one.
+• Consider getting a pet for your senior loved one.
 Pets can provide significant comfort, companionship, and emotional support, enhancing your loved one’s quality of life.

-• Make their living environment safer by installing grab bars in the bathroom, ensuring good lighting, and removing trip hazards like loose rugs.
+• Use senior-friendly furniture, install grab bars in the bathroom, ensure good lighting, and remove trip hazards like loose rugs.

 • Help your elderly loved one eat well by preparing tasty, healthy meals for them.